Creative city conversations

-In the meantime, you can catch up with the conversation so far by watching the videos below.
+Catch up with the conversation so far

 Urban strategist Greer O'Donnell shares a fresh perspective on the role of housing for health and wellbeing, exploring examples of housing models that have evolved in response to rising house prices and housing inequality, and outlining what cities like Palmy can do to expedite the development of more diverse, fit-for-purpose and affordable homes.